Abner Weed Amber Ale

 So when you are interviewed for an article that says, “Abner Weed Amber Ale is being brewed in Bloomfield via a deal in which Michael Weed is leasing capacity from an existing Connecticut brewer that he declined to name,” you just sound kind of silly.

 (I don’t wish to pick on Mr. Weed here – this type of weird denial is epidemic in contract-brewer-land.
 Although, since Weed in Connecticut is a contracted contract brew, I guess it’s sort of novel in a way.)

 But I do have to pick on Mr. Weed for one thing.
 You may have read this on the first Weed page, but I can’t get over the terrible stock photo photoshopping on the CT Weed site.
 It’s downright funny.
 It’s no better than my effort with Snoop.

 So… the beer.
 It’s good!
 I cynically thought to myself that it should be good because surely Mt.
 Shasta is one of those small craft breweries in the northwest that have this whole small batch thing figured out.
 But according to a bunch of Beer Advocate reviewers, Mt.
 Shasta still have a ways to go.
 (My mantra regarding breweries with wacky marketing plans is that they usually seem to spend more time on wacky marketing than perfecting their beer.)

-But I really liked the Weed Amber Ale.
+But I rather liked the Weed Amber Ale.
 Perhaps I was expecting crap – I drank it before I knew the full story – and was pleasantly surprised?
 I don’t know… but I was impressed with the flavor profile.
-I’ve had a few Connecticut amber ales and dare I say it, but Weed’s amber is perhaps the best.
+I’ve had a few Connecticut amber ales and dare I say it, but Weed’s amber is perhaps one of the best.